Louis95/commentera_api/README.md

 ## Test API.

-After running the command to seed the database, you use a sample customer alias from the csv and get a token to test the api.
+After running the command to seed the database, you use a sample customer alias from the csv and get a token to test the api (The API uses bearer token for authentication).
 Use the [generate_token](http://127.0.0.1:3000/generate_token) endpoint.
 Here is a sample payload.

 ```shell